rmrevin/yii2-fontawesome/README.md

 ### Optional

-You can add a free version of the package to the replacement, in order that it is not installed.
 In order for do not install the free version of the font-awesome package, you can add it to the `replace` section of `composer.json`.

 ```